awslabs/ec2-spot-workshops/content/ec2_spot_fleet_web_app/_index.md

-This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.
+This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balancing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions.